sshubham-prog/Data-Science-blog-post---Submission/README.md

 ## File Descriptions <a name="files"></a>

 I have shared a jupyter notebook answering each of these questions step by step with detailed EDA and CRISP-DM analysis.
 Markdown cells were used to assist in walking through the thought process for individual steps.

+## Python package used <a name="files"></a>

+This project is executed in a Jupyter Notebook with the help of below packages

+Numpy
+Pandas
+Matplotlib
+Seaborn
+Calendar

+## Conclusion <a name="files"></a>

 ## Results<a name="results"></a>